storacha/piri/docs/README.md

 Welcome to the Piri documentation!
 Piri is the software run by all storage providers on the Storacha network.
-Piri can run entirely on its own with no software other than Filecoin Lotus, or it can integrate into Filecoin storage provider operation running Curio.
+Piri can run entirely on its own with no software other than Filecoin Lotus, or it can integrate with a Filecoin storage provider operation running Curio.

 ## 🚀 Quick Start